NeotomaDB/neotoma2/cran-comments.md

 ## Remarks for Upgrade 1.0.3

-Added JOSS Article PDF and vignette under inst/doc
+Added JOSS Article PDF and fixed small errors in the API calls.